txstate-etc/react-mutable-stores/README.md

 }
 ```
 ### useDerivedStore
+Frequently, individual components only need to subscribe to a small portion of a store.
+If you've used Redux, it has the `useSelector` hook to deal with this.
+This library
+uses the concept of a derived store instead.

 A derived store is a store that derives its state from another store. useDerivedStore
 is a hook that implicitly creates a derived store for you, and then only renders your
 component when the derived state changes, instead of every time the original store changes.